TumLinGaoyuan/Master_thesis_LinGaoyuan/README.md

 4. Integrate some optimization module such as anti-aliasing module to rendering model.

-Since I lack sufficient practical experience and code knowledge, In order to absorb the various functions and mechanisms implemented in excellent published codes,  I complete the code of my master thesis based on the basic structure and logic of GNT's original code.
-In addition, the relevant code of ReTR rendering model has been integrated in my code.
-I would like to express my sincerest gratitude to the two research projects, GNT and ReTR, for inspiring and helping me with my master's thesis.
-If there is anything I need further clarification or annotation, please contact me.
+Due to my limited practical experience and coding knowledge, I structured the implementation of my master’s thesis based on the foundational framework and logic of GNT’s original code.
+Additionally, I integrated relevant components from the ReTR rendering model into my work to incorporate its key functionalities.
+I am deeply grateful to the authors of GNT and ReTR for their inspiring research, which has significantly contributed to my thesis.
+If any further clarification or additional annotations are needed, please feel free to contact me.

 Due to the limitation of computational resource(RTX4090) and training time(10 hour), I can only generate finally reconstructed effect with 26.82 PSNR and 0.8488 SSIM.
 I believe the performance can be further enhance in the future.